jingwei87/jingwei87.github.io/software/sgxdedup/index.md

 ---
 layout: single
 permalink: /software/sgxdedup/
 toc: true
 sidebar:
 - title: SGXDedup
-  image: /software/sgxdedup/overview.jpg
+  image: /software/sgxdedup/arch.jpg
-  text: "SGXDedup is an SGX-based encrypted deduplication system with high performance."
+  text: "SGXDedup is an SGX-based encrypted deduplication system with high performance.
+It directly runs sensitive operations in SGX enclaves, so as to improve the performance of encrypted deduplication, while maintaining its security, bandwidth efficiency, and storage efficiency."
 ---